-This appendix summarizes tools, tips, and techniques for troubleshooting problems in ACSLS.
+This appendix summarizes tools, tips, and techniques you may employ to self-diagnose ACSLS issues at your site.
 The range of troubleshooting resources include logs, key observation points, and diagnostic probes.

 The ACSLS Event Log is the first stop for useful information if problems with your library operation occur.
 This log contains information about library events, status changes and errors.
 All sub-components within ACSLS will report events to the

 acsss_event.log by sending messages to a process called the Event Logger.
 The standard Event Log, which is automatically created when ACSLS is installed, is contained in the file

 Significant Events are normal events that can help you manage the library.
 For example, events are logged when an audit is initiated or terminated, a device changes state, or a CAP is opened or closed.

 Library Errors are events where both fatal and nonfatal hardware and software errors are logged.
 Examples include: LSM failures; problems with cartridges; database errors; process failures; and library communications failures.

 Each message in the Event Log includes a time stamp, the name of the component reporting the message, and a description of the event.
 For a complete explanation of each message, consult the ACSLS Messages manual.

 A window on the ACSLS console displays a running tail of the Event Log.
 You can generate a similar display from any shell window.